 The catastrophic failure of the dam took people, homes, buildings, livestock, crops, orchards, and the most fertile topsoil in the valley along the river with it.
 LA County paid out millions in restitution to families and businesses along its path.

 Newhall Land and Farm received a settlement of over $737,000 (over $10 million in 2020 dollars) in June of 1930.
-That settlement, even with the circumstances for it being so tragic, actually helped Newhall Land and Farm survive financial devastation due to fiscal irresponsibility of family members and the failure of Wall Street that led to the Great Depression of 1929.
+That settlement, even with the circumstances for it being so tragic, actually helped Newhall Land and Farm survive what would have been financial devastation.
+The destruction of their empire, in addition to the dam disaster, was due to fiscal irresponsibility of family members and the failure of Wall Street that led to the Great Depression of 1929.

 Through pictures, video and Wikipedia, the detailed story of the St. Francis Dam disaster is told below